boguszpawlowski/ComposeCalendar/README.md

   }

 ```
-In case of the selectable calendar, the state has additional parameters, used to calculate initial selection:
+In case of the selectable calendar, the state has additional parameters, used to calculate the initial selection:

 ```kotlin